Schedule Number 21267

 Office Hours: Mondays and Wednesdays, 10–11am and by appointment

 Office Hours Location: Arts and Letters 213

-Note: this class will teach you basic programming skills, but no previous programming experience is required or expected.
+Note: this class will teach you basic programming and web coding skills, but no previous programming experience is required or expected.

 In this course you will:

 - Become familiar with the major contemporary debates (social, political, aesthetic) concerning the fate of literature in the digital age